KarthigaSethu/YTExploreR/Nayeli_Project_tracker.md

 **Date: January 16th, 2024**

-I shared some API websites with my classmates to pick one for our project.
+- Shared some API websites with my classmates to pick one for our project...
 In the end we choose YouTube API.

 **Date: January 19th, 2024**

-I worked on a template for the proposal aand share it with my classmates.
+- Worked on a template for the proposal aand share it with my classmates.

 **Date: January 20th, 2024**

-We meet at the library and work 2 hours refining the proposal and discussing useful functionalities for our project.
+- We meet at the library and work 2 hours refining the proposal and discussing useful functionalities for our project.

 **Date: January 25th, 2024**